MuhnnadQatanani1/classes-in-OOP/README.md

 ### `Engine` Class Example

 The `Engine` class represents a vehicle's engine.
 It is marked as `final` to prevent any subclass from altering its fundamental behavior.
+---
+## Superclass/Base Class: Vehicle
+### What is a Superclass/Base Class?
+A **superclass**  is a class that serves as a parent from which other classes (subclasses) inherit properties and behaviors.
+It encapsulates common attributes and methods that are shared across multiple subclasses, promoting code reuse and reducing duplication..
+### `Engine` Class Example
+Vehicle Class Example
+The Vehicle class serves as the base class for all vehicle types in the project.
+It contains common attributes like model and year, and methods such as start() and stop().
 ```java
 public final class Engine {
     private String engineType;